 In a workforce of that scale, the people who determine whether AI adoption succeeds are not the senior leaders who sponsor the programme, and they are not the employees who will eventually use the tools.
 They are the layer in between -- the floor managers, the team leaders, the people who handle the daily operational rhythm that the programme is trying to change.

-We made the mistake early on of designing the programme for two audiences: executives and frontline employees.
+The programme made the mistake early on of designing for two audiences: executives and frontline employees.
 Middle management was treated as a communication channel, not as a stakeholder group with their own concerns and their own stake in the outcome.
 That was an error.

 A floor manager who does not understand the AI tools their team is being asked to use -- who cannot answer the questions their team will bring to them, and who privately has their own concerns about what this programme means for their role -- is not a neutral actor.
 They become a passive or active obstacle to adoption, often without meaning to.

-Once we redesigned the programme to treat middle management as the primary change management audience -- giving them deeper briefings, involving them in the design of the rollout, and explicitly addressing their concerns before those of the broader workforce -- the pace of adoption changed meaningfully.
+Once the programme was redesigned to treat middle management as the primary change management audience -- giving them deeper briefings, involving them in the design of the rollout, and explicitly addressing their concerns before those of the broader workforce -- the pace of adoption changed meaningfully.

 Pilots are necessary but insufficient

 Every AI adoption programme runs pilots.
-Ours did too, and they were genuinely useful.
+This one did too, and they were genuinely useful.
 But a pilot in three stores tells you almost nothing about what rollout to 400 stores will look like.
-The stores you choose for a pilot are not representative.
+The stores chosen for a pilot are not representative.
 The teams involved are typically more engaged, more willing, and more closely managed than the average.
-The conditions that made your pilot work will not automatically replicate.
+The conditions that made the pilot work will not automatically replicate.

-What we should have done, and eventually did, was design the rollout as a learning programme, not a deployment programme.
+What worked better, when eventually adopted, was designing the rollout as a learning programme rather than a deployment programme.
 Each successive wave of stores was designed to generate insight that improved the next wave.
-That requires a different mindset than a classic technology rollout, and it requires honest leadership that is willing to say "we learned something in wave two that we are changing for wave three."
+That requires a different mindset than a classic technology rollout, and it requires honest leadership willing to say "we learned something in wave two that we are changing for wave three."
 Most organisations find that difficult.

 The data quality problem is worse than you expect